FlowForwarding/loom/README.md

 ## Overview

-Tapestry is a system that measures network complexity by monitoring DNS queries by placing an OpenFlow enabled network tap in front of one or more of an organization's internal recursive DNS servers.
+Tapestry is a system that measures network complexity by monitoring DNS queries via OpenFlow enabled network taps in front of one or more of an organization's internal recursive DNS servers.

 Network interaction data is collected over time and a Network Complexity Index (NCI)